vastbinderj/dotfiles/README.md

 ### To upgrade all bundled plugins at any time:

         > git submodule foreach git pull origin master
+        > git add -A
+        > git commit -m 'random message'
+        > git submodule update --init

-Remember to download and install Ctags, Ack and Pep8 if you want to use those features for your OS and vim configuration.
+Remember to download and install Exuberant Ctags, Ack and Pep8 if you want to use those features for your OS and vim configuration.

 ### For Django code completion on a project by project basis